Skip to Content

 Does life insurance cover mental health conditions?

 If you have a pre-existing physical or mental health condition, it doesn’t mean you can’t get life insurance.
-However, it might lead to higher premiums, which are the amounts you pay for the policy.
+However, it might lead to higher premiums, which are the amounts you pay for the plan.

 In some cases, if your condition is very serious, an insurer may not be able to cover you at all.
 If that happens, you might still find cover with another insurance company.
 So it’s important to compare different insurance companies to see how their application processes could affect you.